silviamaggi/smd-com/_pages/now.md

 After a long hiatus that started just before the pandemic, [I've picked up knitting again](https://silviamaggidesign.com/personal/back-to-knitting/).
 For now, it’s a matter of exercising as I’ve lost my dexterity.

 Another hobby I’m slowly picking up again is [photography](https://silviamaggidesign.com/category/photography/ "View all posts under the 'photography' category").
 Feeling uninspired ever since the pandemic made me sad, because photography is a passion I’ve been cultivating since around the age of 12.
 I’m planning to create a website to collect and regularly publish my photos.
 It won’t offer the ability to comment or like, as I’ve lost interest in those after [I’ve left algorithmic social media](https://silviamaggidesign.com/personal/life-off-social-media/ "read what happened when I left social media").

+{: .btn-lg .d-inline-block .btn-label-smd .btn-label-smd-bg .fw-bold .smd-font-micro .px-2 .py-1}
+Updated on: {{ page.last_modified_at | date: "%-d %B %Y" }}

+---
+This is my *now page*, where I tell you what I am up to at this point in my life.
+[You can make one, too](https://nownownow.com/about).